mikeizbicki/ucr-cs100/textbook/awk/README.md

 As a side note, you can use `$0` to refer to all columns, or the entire line.

 ##AWK Logic##
+AWK can handle a variety of boolean expressions.
 ```
 awk '/Richelle Quade/ {print ($4 == "A" || $4 == "B" || $4 == "C") ? "pass" : "fail" }' class.txt
 ```